Bingo is the largest fundraiser for Owensboro Catholic Schools and lowers tuition for everyone.

 Bingo during COVID-19

-The Big Blue Bingo Hall has implemented a number of procedures and rules to help protect volunteers and players during the COVID-19 pandemic.
+The Big Blue Bingo Hall is following current government mandates to help protect volunteers and players during the COVID-19 pandemic.

 There are a several fun and easy roles to take on at each bingo session: